 Can BJP win the Madhya Pradesh elections 2018?

 In Madhya Pradesh, Shivraj Singh Chouhan of BJP is ruling with full majority.
 But even in M.P., BJP may face anti-incumbent wave as the Vyapam scam and many sex scandals related to BJP leaders have tarnished the party’s image.
-The farmers’ movement and death of 6 farmers during the movement, suicide by more than 50 farmers and sending the leader of Narmada Bachao Andolan, Medha Patkar, to jail are some of the issues which might seriously hamper BJP’s path to victory in the elections.
+The farmers’ movement and the death of 6 farmers during the movement, suicide by more than 50 farmers and sending the leader of Narmada Bachao Andolan, Medha Patkar, to jail are some of the issues which might seriously hamper BJP’s path to victory in the elections.
 Under this situation, there is a possibility that BJP will fight the election without projecting any chief ministerial candidate.
 This may be because the party thinks it is very difficult to win an election under the leadership of present Chief Minister Shivraj Singh Chouhan.
-However, the recent Madhya Pradesh bye-polls election 2018 has posed a threat for BJP as BJP has lost both the Mungaoli and Kolaras Assembly seats and that too by a huge margin, this will definitely going to be a crackdown for BJP before the Madhya Pradesh Elections.
+However, the recent Madhya Pradesh bye-polls election 2018 has posed a threat for BJP as BJP has lost both the Mungaoli and Kolaras Assembly seats and that too by a huge margin, this is definitely going to be a crackdown for BJP before the Madhya Pradesh Elections.

 Can BJP win the Rajasthan elections 2018?

 Now coming to Rajasthan, Vasundhara Raje is ruling with full majority.
 She was the Chief Minister of Rajasthan from 2003 to 2008.
 Rajasthan is important for BJP as it gave 163 seats in assembly out of 200 and all 25 seats in parliamentary elections but Rajasthan had voted out incumbents in last four polls.
 The state is not facing any major anti-incumbent problem, as the results for student union elections in the state indicate that ABVP has been doing well but nowhere it is seen that it has full control over student politics.
 NSUI is halfway behind but if Sachin Pilot, Pradesh Congress Committee president starts focusing on emerging leaders and new voters, BJP could be in trouble.
-BJP is hopeful that Raje-Shah combo can do what party has been doing in Gujarat, Chhattisgarh and Madhya Pradesh through a hat-trick of victories.
-Since Congress face in the state, Sachin Pilot, its PCC chief faces a lot of resistance from rivals Ashok Gehlot and CP Joshi, BJP has low threat level in Rajasthan.
+BJP is hopeful that Raje-Shah combo can do what the party has been doing in Gujarat, Chhattisgarh and Madhya Pradesh through a hat-trick of victories.
+Since the Congress face in the state, Sachin Pilot, its PCC chief faces a lot of resistance from rivals Ashok Gehlot and CP Joshi, BJP has low threat level in Rajasthan.
 BJP has got the sad news from Rajasthan bye-poll elections 2018 too, BJP has lost all the three seats Mandalgarh, Ajmer, and Alwar.
-This will congress a boost before Rajasthan elections 2018.
+This will boost the chances of Congress further before Rajasthan elections 2018.

 Will seven sisters state help BJP win General elections 2019?